albertz/commandergenius/readme.txt

 so you still need that space free, but only temporarily.
 However your application will start up slower.

+SDL supports AdMob advertisements, you need to set your publisher ID inside AndroidAppSettings.cfg, see project test-advertisements for details.
+Also you can hide or reposition your ad from C code, check out file SDL_android.h for details.

 How to compile your own application using automake/configure scripts
 ====================================================================